What is GST Registration?

 - Additional Addresses of Business

 8. Fill in all the information and upload all the documents required in the application form and submit.
-You’ll receive an acknowledgment, within 15 minutes, with a temporary user name (this will be your GSTIN number) and a password to login to the GST website will be sent oy you.
+You’ll receive an acknowledgement, within 15 minutes, with a temporary user name (this will be your GSTIN number) and a password to login to the GST website will be sent oy you.

 While logging into the GST portal using the temporary user name and password received, you will have to go to the “Login” page and then click on “First-time login” option, which will be available at the bottom of the login page.